-- the customer simultaneously receives and consumes the benefits provided by the entity's performance as the entity performs - the entity's performance creates or enhances an asset (for example, work in progress) that the customer controls as the asset is created or enhanced - the entity's performance does not create an asset with an alternative use to the entity and the entity has an enforceable right to payment for performance completed to date.
+- The customer simultaneously receives and consumes the benefits provided by the entity's performance as the entity performs - The entity's performance creates or enhances an asset (e.g. work in progress) that the customer controls as the asset is created or enhanced - The entity's performance does not create an asset with an alternative use to the entity and the entity has an enforceable right to payment for performance completed to date.